ayndecastro/liri-node-app/README.md

 # BANDS IN TOWN
-  -We retrieve the information by typing "concert-this" followed by the band/artists' name you want to search.
+  -We retrieve the information by typing "node liri" followed by "concert-this" followed by the band/artists' name you want to search.

     -results will include:
       1. Artists/Band name.